 My room (aka mom’s place) was decorated with garlands of silk flowers.
 Lana Del Rey was just coming onto the scene.
 I duplicated Lana’s flower crown in her ‘Born To Die’ video and they sold like hot cakes!
 Too bad I was too dumb at the time to advance further with that idea so when I ran out of flower heads I just stopped making them.

 This is the anxiety I was talking about earlier.

 I was laser focused on my loan repayment and I refused to invest a single DIME into what otherwise would have drawn in more profit.
 Bad, bad me.

 eBay (after fees + shipping): $1,000

 Etsy (after fees, shipping, no material cost): $700ish

 Remaining Balance: -$4,800

-After my SEO gig ended, I was well over 6 months in and I still had almost $5000 left.
+When SEO writing internship was going to end, I was well over 6 months in and I still had almost $5000 left.
 Argggggh!
 Right around this time was when the official student loan bill came in its ugly standard letter envelope.
 I didn’t even think schools sold loans.
 My loan servicer was Great Lakes instead of the usual Sallie Mae / Navient.
 That was one plus because Great Lakes was a smaller company and slightly less prone to ‘processing errors.’